 Many of the people whom McCarthy suspected of having communist ties were Hollywood figures, including major actors, screenwriters, directors and producers.
 Here are a few common terms associated with McCarthy's attack on Hollywood:

 - The Hollywood Ten: The first 10 members of the Hollywood film industry questioned by McCarthy decided not to cooperate with the investigation, choosing instead to claim their First Amendment right to free speech.
 Unfortunately for them, they were not successful.
 Eight were sentenced to a year in prison for contempt of Congress.
 The other two received six-month sentences.
-A full list of the Hollywood Ten and their credentials is available at the Library at the University of California, Berkeley.

 - The Waldorf Statement: This was issued by Hollywood executives announcing the firing of the Hollywood Ten.